rendaljka/lab_machines/README.md

 My goals (for now) are:

 - Easy to import ready to use K8S environment
-- Option to choose between CRI runtimes (containerd,cru-o,firecracker.. etc).
-  **Note:** No docker support as the docker shim wouldn't be supported anymore
+- Option to choose between CRI runtimes (containerd,cri-o) Their container environments (kata, firecracker .. etc) **Note:** No docker support as the docker shim wouldn't be supported anymore
 - Kali-linux image customized to my taste (ohmyzsh, powerlevel10k, radare2 ..etc)